Rygorazd/architecture-center/docs/framework/security/design-storage-encryption.md

 **Does the organization use industry standard encryption algorithms instead of creating their own?**
 ***

 Avoid using custom encryption algorithms or direct cryptography in your workload.
 These methods rarely stand up to real world attacks.
 If custom implementation is required, developers should use well-established cryptographic algorithms and secure standards.
-Use Advanced Encryption Standard (AES) as a symmetric block cipher, AES-128, AES-192, and AES-256 are acceptable.
+Use Advanced Encryption Standard (AES) as a symmetric block cipher; AES-128, AES-192, and AES-256 are acceptable.

-Developers should use cryptography APIs built into operating systems instead of non-platform cryptography libraries.
+Developers should use cryptography API's built into operating systems instead of non-platform cryptography libraries.
 For .NET, follow the [.NET Cryptography Model](/dotnet/standard/security/cryptography-model).

 **Are modern hashing functions used?**
 ***